bryankocol/canvasSearch/documentation.md

         Source: drugSynonum : RxCuiDrugNumber pairs when drug searchBar component returns api response
         Trigger: Drug Name searchBar Component API call Response Function Cascade: handleForm - searchBar Component  > onDrugSearch(drugName) > onDrugSearchSuccess(response) > onDrugSearchSuccess(response)
-        Note: This is fills the ResultsMenu component and is used for cross refrence with drugOptionsDisplay when creating subheaders for the OptionsDisplay
+        Note: This is fills the ResultsMenu component and is used for cross reference with drugOptionsDisplay when creating sub-headers for the OptionsDisplay

     * menuOptionsSelected
         Type: Object of Objects of string key value pairs
         Content: rxcui Number of Menu Selected Option : Drug Name Pair of the options from the OptionsMenu selected
         Source: Drug Options selected from the ResultsMenu for final search
-        Trigger: Submiting ResultsMenu options selected
+        Trigger: Submitting ResultsMenu options selected
         Function Cascade:  handleFinalSelection() ReulstMenu Component > handleDrugsSelected(selectedDrugs) Function Cascade clear back to {} :  onDrugSearch(drugName) > onDrugSearchSuccess(response) > onDrugSearchSuccess(response) - for new search

     * drugOptionsDisplay
         Type: Object of Objects of string key value pairs
-        Content: rxcuiDrugNumberSearched Intially, with object of rxcuiDrug Number selected from ResultsMenu with name of drug as value
+        Content: rxcuiDrugNumberSearched Initially, with object of rxcuiDrug Number selected from ResultsMenu with name of drug as value
         Source: Submit of ResultsMenu
         Trigger: From ResultsMenu selections resulting API response Function Cascade: handleFinalSelection() ReulstMenu Component > handleDrugsSelected(selectedDrugs) >  api.searchAllOptions(drugNumber) >  onhandleDrugsSelectedSuccess(response)